SAP/ui5-tooling/docs/updates/migrate-v3.md

 Note that also the @ui5/server API has been changed.
 Instead of a `tree`, it now only accepts a `graph` instance as the first parameter.

+## JSDoc processor now fails when JSDoc reports an error

+The `jsdocGenerator` processor and the corresponding `generateJsdoc` task will now throw an error when JSDoc reports an error (exit code != 0).
+This will also fail the build when running `ui5 build jsdoc`.

 ### Migrating Your Code

 **@ui5/project v2**